thrblock/aria/README.md

 The aim of aria is provide a light-weight and reliable solution for sound play in game dev.
  * Music for common background music.
  * Sound for sound effect.
- * Based on the SPI decoder,the system can support wav\mp3\ogg now,and you can include many other format like FLAV easily.
+ * Based on the SPI decoder,the system can support wav\mp3\ogg now,and you can include many other format like FLAC easily.
  * Many other features for game dev in the future.

 ### Design concept
 There are two main abstractions in the system.The Music and Sound.
+​
  * Music
   The Music is defined as the only one main theme in a scene.Usually a music is long enough so we need load a bit and play for each time.
   The api of Music is like init,load(loop),pause,stop etc.
   The relevant of Music is MusicPlayer class.

  * Sound
   The Sound is defined as sounds that trigged by some relevant events,which means there are lot's of same or different sounds can be played at one time.
   Compare with music,a sound is short enough so we load them all into memory.
   The api of Sound is like play,loop(for many conditions).The sound playing is also optimized for concurrent environment.
   The relevant of Sound is SondFactory class and Sound class,all the api in Sound are thread-safe.

 ### Get the latest release
 You need at last java 1.8 to use this system.
 The project is hosted in maven central now.